annemedia/multisbo/README.md

 ## Overview

 `multisbo` automates the installation of a target SlackBuild package and all its required dependencies as defined in the `.info` file’s `REQUIRES` field.
-It handles dependency trees, optional dependencies, and several edge cases that the standard `sbopkg` tool does not cover automatically.
+It handles dependency trees and several edge cases that the standard `sbopkg` tool does not cover automatically.

 ## Features

 - Recursive dependency resolution with cycle detection.
 - Respects the `REQUIRES` field of each `.info` file.
-- Optional dependencies can be included with `--with-optional`.
 - Non‑interactive operation by default (using `sbopkg -B -k -e continue`); interactive mode available via `--interactive`.
 - Caches all `.info` file locations after the first run to speed up subsequent invocations.
 - Pre‑downloads all source tarballs (handles multi‑file `DOWNLOAD` entries).